anexinwilson/ITAS276-NodeGoat-AW-assignment1/SECURITY_NOTE.md

 # SECURITY NOTE

-## Accepted Risks
+This file documents the reasons for accepting identified security vulnerabilities found in the DevSecOps pipeline scans.

+---

-### 1. SAST Finding – Missing CSRF Middleware (Semgrep)
+##  1. SAST Finding – Missing CSRF Middleware

-- **File**: server.js
+- **File**: `server.js`
 - **Tool**: Semgrep
 - **CWE**: CWE-352
+- **Severity**: Medium
 - **Reason for Accepting Risk**:
-  The application is currently under development and not exposed to real users.
+  The application is currently in development and not publicly deployed.
-  There are no user forms or sessions at this stage.
+  No forms or user sessions exist in the app at this time.
-  CSRF protection will be implemented before production release.
+  CSRF protection will be added before production deployment.
+  Fixing it now is not urgent due to the non-production context.

 ---

-### 2. SCA Finding – Vulnerable body-parser (Snyk)
+##  2. SCA Finding – Vulnerable body-parser@1.18.3

+- **Tool**: Snyk
 - **Package**: body-parser
 - **Version**: 1.18.3
 - **Snyk ID**: SNYK-JS-BODYPARSER-7926860
+- **Severity**: High
 - **Reason for Accepting Risk**:
-  The vulnerable version is a legacy dependency.
-  No public access or heavy traffic is expected.
-  Risk is accepted temporarily, and the package will be updated in the future.
+  This vulnerability comes from a transitive dependency.
+  The application is not exposed to public traffic and does not handle large external requests.
+  Upgrading could introduce breaking changes, so the risk is temporarily accepted and tracked for future resolution.